hdShang/arxiv-daily/docs/cs-CV/2025-10-25/papers/251024777v1-cross-enhanced-multimodal-fusion-of-eye-tracking-and-facial-features.md

 ---
 layout: default
-title: Cross-Enhanced Multimodal Fusion of Eye-Tracking and Facial Features for Alzheimer's Disease Diagnosis
+title: "Cross-Enhanced Multimodal Fusion of Eye-Tracking and Facial Features for Alzheimer's Disease Diagnosis"
 ---

 # Cross-Enhanced Multimodal Fusion of Eye-Tracking and Facial Features for Alzheimer's Disease Diagnosis